TishZhou/info3350/setup/README.md

 If we add any packages to the list (possible during the second half of the semester), you'd also need to run `conda install --file info-3350-packages.txt` as a final step to install those newly added packages.

 ## The filesystem

 Lectures, problem sets, projects, and other course material will be distributed as Jupyter notebook files.
 These files, if you ever have occasion to inspect them in a text editor, are just JSON documents.
 In the same way that raw HTML files look like plain text with a lot of angle brackets and so on, but become rendered web pages when displayed in a browser, so too are Jupyter notebooks only really useful when rendered (unless you're a developer of the underlying system).

-You need to be able to *find* your Jupyter notebook files and *open* them in a running instance of JupyterLab. **Make sure you understand where these files live on your computer.** You'll need to open them via JupyterLab's built-in file browser.
+You need to be able to *find* your Jupyter notebook files and *open* them in a running instance of JupyterLab. **Make sure you understand where these files live on your computer.** You'll need to open them via JupyterLab's built-in file browser or an IDE like VSCode.
 You'll also need to access them via your OS and/or browser's file picker in order to upload them to CMS for grading.

+## A note on hardware: CUDA/Metal/GPU support
+<I>There is no requirement or expectation that you have any particular hardware for this class.
+The below only applies to students who have Macs with Apple Silicon (M-series processors) or PCs with dedicated GPUs.
+For anything that may require a GPU, we suggest using Google Colab if you don't have one.
+We will offer further guidance on this later in the semester.</I>

+We'll be using PyTorch, a standard package for machine learning in Python.
+PyTorch allows you to perform certain operations using GPUs, which are designed to perform massively parallel operations (like matrix multiplication).

+If you have a Mac with Apple Silicon, you should be able to take advantage of Metal out-of-the-box.
+We'll go over this in more detail later on in the semester when we discuss neural methods and transformers.

+For Windows/Linux users with an Nvidia GPU, it can be slightly more complicated, and you may need to install some additional drivers and software.
+For now, just set up your environment per the above instructions and we can troubleshoot later on.
+Bear in mind that you may need to reinstall PyTorch at some point if you want to take advantage of your GPU.

+AMD GPUs are less straightforward, and though you can find guides online for getting PyTorch GPU support working with your AMD card, <I>we will not be able to help you with this</I>.
+However, you should be able to use PyTorch on CPU with no issue.